MicrosoftDocs/memdocs/memdocs/autopilot/autopilot-update.md

 ## Release cadence

-- When an Autopilot update is available, it is typically released on the fourth Tuesday of the month.
+- When an Autopilot update is available, it's typically released on the fourth Tuesday of the month.
 The update could be released on a different week if there's an exception.
 - A knowledge base (KB) article will also be published to document the changes that are included in the update.

 For a list of released updates, see [Autopilot update history](windows-autopilot-whats-new.md#windows-autopilot-update-history).